Santa Maria della Mercede e Sant'Alfonso Maria de' Liguori: History

 In 1706, the church, including the facade with its volutes and obelisk decoration, was rebuilt by Ferdinando Sanfelice.
 Further reconstructions were performed in 1715 and 1836.

-This church houses the relics of St Alphonsus Maria de' Liguori, gave up his status as a nobleman to follow his vocation to become a priest.
+This church houses the relics of St Alphonsus Maria de' Liguori, who gave up his status as a nobleman to follow his vocation to become a priest.
 He is depicted at the feet of the Virgin, to whom he was devoted, laying down his sword, and vowing to dedicate to the priesthood.